Jonathan Williams (basketball, born 1996): College career

 As a junior, Williams averaged 8.3 points and 3.1 assists per game but did not shoot the ball particularly well.
 In his final season with VCU, Williams averaged a career-high 9.3 points and 5.7 assists per game, which made him the assists leader of the Atlantic 10 Conference.

 Professional career

 On July 14, 2018, Williams signed with Aris Leeuwarden of the Dutch Basketball League.
 On December 11, 2018, Williams left Aris after he asked for the termination of his contract to focus on recovery from injury.
 He played two games with Aris, in which he averaged 8 points and 2 rebounds per game.

+In August 2023, he signed with Tralee Warriors in the Irish Super League.
+He made his debut on September 30, 2023, against Maigh Cuilinn.

+Williams started the 2024–25 season with Vevey Riviera Basket in Switzerland.
+On December 28, 2024, he signed with Södertälje of the Swedish Basketball League.